hirokidaichi/gilot/README.md

 - The third graph shows the change in the amount of code changes per time slot.
 It is displayed in green when the total amount of codes is increasing and in red when the total amount of codes is decreasing.

 - The fourth graph shows the number of authors who committed per given time slot.
 The effective team size is estimated.

+ ``gilot hotgraph`` visualizes the hidden connections between files in a repository and allows you to see the hidden connections in the and refactoring.
+Assuming that there is a structural connection between the files committed at the same time, the Analyze the network structure.
+The "shopping cart" and "products" are often used as examples of association analysis, but in this case, we will use The "shopping cart" is "1 commit" and "products" is "modified files".